 Those who purchase a Tesla commercial solar system are able to take advantage of local incentives that may be available for commercial installations on top of the federal tax credit.

 You can also qualify for the federal modified accelerated cost recovery system (MACRS) incentive.
 MACRS allows business owners to recover investments on their solar systems through depreciation costs.
 This incentive has the potential to save business owners a significant amount of money.

 To qualify, you must own the building or have permission from the building owner to install solar.
 This program is for rooftop solar installations only, not ground-mounted systems.

-It is important to note that the terms of the purchase agreement and the subscription agreement state that Tesla has the right to update the price of the system if the project requires Tesla to perform anything outside of their scope of work.
+It is important to note that the terms of the purchase agreement state that Tesla has the right to update the price of the system if the project requires Tesla to perform anything outside of their scope of work.
 Tesla can also decide that they will not build the system pending the site conditions.